Walter Nash: Minister of Finance

-When Labour, led by Michael Joseph Savage, won the 1935 election Nash was appointed to Cabinet as Minister of Finance, although he also held a number of more minor positions.
-His other portfolios were Minister of Customs, Minister of Statistics, Minister of Marketing, Minister of Revenue and Minister for Social Security.
+When Labour, led by Michael Joseph Savage, won the 1935 election Nash was appointed to Cabinet as minister of finance, although he also held a number of more minor positions.
+His other portfolios were customs, statistics, marketing, revenue and social security.
 He was ranked third in the First Labour Government, with only Savage and Peter Fraser above him.
+Nash remained as minister of finance, responsible for the New Zealand Treasury for the next 14 years.
+As of 2023, he has the longest period of continuous service in that role.
 Soon after its election the government gave a "Christmas bonus" of £270,000 to the unemployed and needy.

-New Zealand's economy was in poor shape at the time of Nash's appointment as Finance Minister and he was very busy for the early part of his ministerial career.
+New Zealand's economy was in poor shape at the time of Nash's appointment as finance minister and he was very busy for the early part of his ministerial career.
 Nash introduced a number of substantial changes, in an attempt to improve the situation.
-He reintroduced a graduated land tax at high rates and supervised the nationalisation of the Reserve Bank of New Zealand.
-Although some unemployment persisted, rising export prices helped the government to implement its election policies which saw them restore wage cuts, expand pensions, guarantee farmers' prices and revalue the currency.
+He reintroduced a graduated land tax at high rates.
+The land tax (which had been rescinded in October 1931) netted an extra £8 million to fund government spending.
+He also supervised the nationalisation of the Reserve Bank of New Zealand.
+Although some unemployment persisted, rising export prices helped the government to implement its election policies.
+The changes in economic policy included restoring wage cuts, expanding pensions, guaranteeing farmers' prices and revaluation of the currency.
 In 1936 Nash departed for England to conduct trade negotiations.
-The negotiations were only partially successful with an agreement reached over New Zealand's meat prices for beef and lamb exports.
+The negotiations were only partially successful, with an agreement reached over New Zealand's meat prices for beef and lamb exports.
 He also visited other European capitals, particularly Berlin and Moscow, to determine whether there was scope for trade agreements there.
 He reached a bilateral trade deal with Germany to export butter there.
 He also went to Copenhagen to study the Danish system of exchange controls, and had further fruitless trade talks in both Paris and Amsterdam.

-Nash resisted the immigration of Jewish refugees to New Zealand, citing a concern that "anti-Semitism, never far from the surface, was very apt to emerge in the case of the talented race whose members can often beat us at our own game, especially the game of money making."

 After returning to New Zealand he became involved in disputes within the Labour Party about economic policy.
 In particular he was heavily criticised by supporters of the Social Credit movement who wanted their views adopted as Labour Party policy.
 Nash was also attacked by the more radical socialists in the party who saw Nash's pragmatic economic policies as too moderate.
-Nash, however, was supported by both Savage and Fraser and emerged relatively unscathed.
+However, Nash was supported by both Savage and Fraser and emerged relatively unscathed.
 He gained the additional responsibility of implementing Labour's social security plan.
-Nash himself had limited involvement the formulation of Labour's economic reform policies, however he was largely responsible for putting them into effect, with other ministers relying on him for his attention to detail.
+Nash himself had limited involvement in the formulation of Labour's economic reform policies, however he was largely responsible for putting them into effect, with other ministers relying on him for his attention to detail.